SnehaReddy816/College-Attendence-Portal/README.md

 # College-Attendence-Portal
-This is the project related to Attendence Portal of an College which helps the students to review their attendence.
+This is the project related to Attendence Portal of an College which helps the students to review their attendence.<br>
 This project also contain some additional information about Student.